THE ULTIMATE PAYMENT SYSTEM FRAUD/DISPUTE MASTERCLASS

-ADR or Alternative Dispute Resolution (negotiation, mediation and arbitration, and when each should be used);
+You'll get to know the ADR or Alternative Dispute Resolution framework (negotiation, mediation and arbitration, and when each should be used);

-ODR or Online Dispute Resolution (its context, steps, and implementations);
+You'll learn what ODR or Online Dispute Resolution is (its context, steps, and implementations);

-The best of the course?
-It includes both of these courses.
+The best of this masterclass?
+Inside you'll find both these courses.

 In short, even if you only fit one of the two profiles (only fraud, or only dispute), you still have the course included!

-And naturally, if you are interest in both... this is the ultimate package.
+And naturally, if you are interested in both... this is the ultimate package for you.

 THE PERFECT COURSE...
 FOR WHOM?

 This course is targeted at different types of people.
-Naturally, all current or future fraud prevention/dispute resolution professionals will find this course useful.
-Commercial bankers will fit both criteria.
-But any other professional that aims to know more about fraud or disputes will find it useful.
+Naturally, if you're any current or future fraud prevention/dispute resolution professional, you will find this course useful.
+If you're a commercial banker, you'll even fit both criteria.
+But if you're any other professional that aims to know more about fraud or disputes, you'll also find it useful.

-More specifically, the ideal student for this course is someone who:
+More specifically, you're the ideal student for this course if: